Home/Track & Field

 Imago

-Just imagine having to run three races on the very first day of the 2028 Olympic Games!
-Simply thinking about it might be a tiring exercise.
-But the 100m women runners, including Sha’Carri Richardson, will have to push through such a format.
-World Athletics has declared a schedule wherein the opening day will mark the completion of the women’s 100m.
-Yes, the prelims and heats will go down in the morning session on July 15, 2028.
-Meanwhile, the semifinals and finals will feature in the evening session.
+Imagine having to run three races on the very first day of the 2028 Olympic Games.
+While just thinking about it sounds tiresome, for many, including Sha’Carri Richardson, this will be reality.
+World Athletics declared a schedule where the opening day will mark the completion of the women’s 100m, a spot that was traditionally reserve for the men’s event.
+The prelims and heats will go down in the morning session on July 15, 2028, and the semifinals and finals will feature in the evening session.
 Of course, this brings a fresh look to the Olympic competition.
 But what about the athletes?

 Watch What’s Trending Now!

 Naturally, the question comes up: Do You Think Running Three Rounds on the Same Day Will Be Too Tiring for Sha’Carri Richardson and Her Competitors?”
 We ran this poll in the recent edition of our track and field newsletter, Essentially Athletics, and here’s how the readers responded.
-Out of 505 responders, 405, which is about 80.20%, voted “Yes.”
-Their sentiment hinted that not all track fans seem to agree with the new women’s 100m format incorporated in the LA 2028 schedule.
+Out of 505 responders, 405 or about 80.20% voted “Yes.”
+Their sentiment hinted that not all track fans seem to agree with the new women’s 100m format, adapted to uphold equality, incorporated in the LA 2028 schedule.

-At the Paris Olympics 2024, the women’s 100m prelims and heats were held one day before the semis and final.
-But in LA, the women will have to run it all on the same day.
-Alas, for some, like Sha’Carri Richardson, their performance won’t end with the 100m.
+However, we can’t help but think that in the upcoming games, for some, like Sha’Carri Richardson, their performance won’t end with the 100m.
 As the usual anchor for the women’s relay team, Richardson might play an important role in the 4x100m relay scheduled on July 23 and 24.
 On top of that, she might also compete in the 200m, spanning from July 19 to July 21.
-This means Richardson will have to stay in peak condition for more than a week after her 100m race.
+This means that the Olympic silver medalist will have to stay in peak condition for more than a week after her 100m race.

 ADVERTISEMENT